vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Accounts/accounts.md

 ## <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/user-check.svg" width="20" height="20">  Show Invitations

-* You can send invitations to other users, inviting them to join and access the streaming service using your account
+You can send invitations to other users, inviting them to join and access the streaming service using your account.

-* This feature enables you to share your streaming subscription with other individuals
+* Press the '+' icon to Create New Invitation.
-* Press the '+' icon located upper of the status column to open the create new Invitation page.
-Enter the name and email address of the user you want to invite
+  - Enter the name and email address of the user you want to invite.
-* Once the invitation is created, we mark the invitation as 'READY'
+  - Once the invitation is created, it is marked as 'READY' and can be sent.
-* When the invitation recipient clicks on the link to begin the sign-up process, we mark the invitation as 'ACCEPTED'
+  - When the invitation recipient clicks on the link to begin the sign-up process, the invitation is updated to 'ACCEPTED'.
-* An invitation is marked as 'COMPLETED' when the user has successfully created a user account
+  - An invitation is marked as 'COMPLETED' when the user has successfully created a user account.
 * You can track whether the invitation is 'READY', 'ACCEPTED', or 'COMPLETED'
-  - The 'READY' state is designated by an amber icon
+  - The 'READY' state is designated by an amber icon.
-  - The 'ACCEPTED' state is designated by half amber and green icon
+  - The 'ACCEPTED' state is designated by half amber and green icon.
-  - The 'COMPLETED' state is designated by a green icon
+  - The 'COMPLETED' state is designated by a green icon.

-* You can revoke the invitation if you have invited any unwanted user to access your account before that user accepts the invitation.
-You may re-invite that user at a later time
+**You can revoke the invitation if you have invited any unwanted user to access your account before that user accepts the invitation.
+You may re-invite that user at a later time.**

 ## <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/pen-to-square.svg" width="20" height="20">   Edit Account